canonical/checkbox/CONTRIBUTING.md

 ### Coverage

 In Checkbox we have a coverage requirement for new PRs.
-This is to ensure that new contributions do not add source path that are not explored in testing and therefore easy to break down the line with any change.
+This is to ensure that new contributions do not add source paths that are not explored in testing and therefore easy to break down the line with any change.

 #### Collecting Coverage